Peppy Kids Club - If Teaching Kids be Your Thing, PKC Might be Worth a Look-see

-Our read on this: Primarily they hire from Canada, UK, Australia, New Zealand, USA, Ireland and South Africa, this basically means that similar to Aeon, Geos, Nova Holdings and to some or a minor extent Berlitz and ECC, their hiring managers will favor these candidates over other applicants who may very well be native level fluent but whose passport doesn't make the cut.
+Our take on this: Primarily they hire from Canada, UK, Australia, New Zealand, USA, Ireland and South Africa, this basically means that similar to Aeon, Geos, Nova Holdings and to some or a minor extent Berlitz and ECC, their hiring managers will favor these candidates over other applicants who may very well be native level fluent but whose passport doesn't make the cut.

-In other words a native level fluent applicant who holds a passport from Germany would have trouble getting hired with this organization.Here are some interview tips for such candidates.
+In other words a native level fluent applicant who holds a passport from Germany would have trouble getting hired with this organization.
+However they do hire from other countries if you are fluent enough.

-ESL teachers with littlle or no experience are readily hired by Peppy Kids Club.
+ESL teachers with little or no experience are readily hired by Peppy Kids Club.
 What exactly does this mean?
 Basically, youth.
 Just like the JET Program which in a sense is a cultural and language exchange based program also favors younger teachers.